Agentless Restore (Microsoft Hyper-V)

 Note the following requirements for agentless restores:

-- The Hyper-V host must be running on a Windows 2012 R2 server operating system.
+- The Hyper-V host must be running on one of the following operating systems:

 - The destination VM must be running on Windows 2008 R2 with Service Pack 1 or later, or on later versions of the operating system such as Windows 2012 or Windows 2012 R2.